crystal-ball/eslint-config-eloquence/README.md

 ## 👩‍🏫 Rules

-The Eloquence ruleset balances providing a rigorous, comprehensive ruleset with providing only valuable linting messaging during development workflows.
+The Eloquence ruleset balances providing a rigorous, comprehensive ruleset with providing only valuable linting messaging during non-test workflows.
 A comprehensive ruleset helps people contribute to projects by programatically answering questions about the code conventions expected by a project.
 However a comprehensive ruleset can also inhibit creative problem solving by distracting